maxim-ge/vagrant-xubuntu/README.md

 # vagrant-xubuntu

-Installing xubuntu on VirtualBox using vagrant
+Installing ubuntu/xubuntu on VirtualBox using vagrant

 # Prerequisites